marknagelberg/search-relevance/readme.md

 This probably makes sense, because the overall rating of query results is high, so any mistake is probably going to err on the high side.

+TO DO:
+Add and test features (see below)
+Add comments to your code (so other can undersetand and also so you can understand - your code borrows a lot from others)

 Feature ideas:
 Median or mean rating in training for that particular query, across all titles and descriptions Variance rating in training for that particular query, across all titles and descriptions